rockyhaque/MySQL/payroll_and_hr_management/README.md

 - `Top 3 Highest Paid:` Retrieve the top 3 highest-paid employees

 - `Maximum and Minimum Salaries:` Find the highest and lowest salaries.

+### Normalization

+`1st Normal Form (1NF):` Each table has organized data without repeating information.
+For example, the **employees** table ensures each row is unique with atomic values like employee_id, **first_name**, and **last_name**, meaning there are no duplicate entries or groupings.

+`2nd Normal Form (2NF):` All non-primary key information in a table depends entirely on the primary key.
+For instance, in the **employees** table, details like **email** and **salary** are fully related to the **employee_id**, ensuring no unnecessary data is stored multiple times.

+`3rd Normal Form (3NF):` There are no indirect relationships between non-key attributes.
+In other words, things like **salary** depend only on the **employee_id** and not on anything else, like the employee's job title.
+This avoids unnecessary redundancy and keeps the database clean and efficient.

+> Therefore, 3NF is the form your project adheres to, ensuring efficient data structure with minimal redundancy.

+### Conclusion

+The Payroll and HR Management System efficiently automates HR and payroll tasks using a 3rd Normal Form (3NF) database structure.
+This ensures data integrity, reduces redundancy, and maintains clear relationships between employees, jobs, and departments.
+The system demonstrates effective use of database principles for streamlined and scalable HR operations.